Headshot of Dr.Jessie Fillerup

 Books

 Sonic Identity at the Margins, ed.
 Jessie Fillerup and Joanna K. Love.
-New York: Bloomsbury, forthcoming in 2021.
+New York: Bloomsbury, 2022.

 Magician of Sound: Ravel and the Aesthetics of Illusion.
-Berkeley and Los Angeles: University of California Press, forthcoming in 2020.
+California Studies in Twentieth-Century Music series 29, edited by Richard Taruskin.
+Oakland: University of California Press, 2021.

 Journal Articles